ByLiZhao/cpp_watchlist/README.md

 If you have to use CMake, it is important to learn some [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
 2. [Make](https://www.gnu.org/software/make/).
 Make is even older than CMake, and is often used as the backend for CMake.
 For small C/C++ projects, simple Makefiles is sufficient to build them.
 It is important to know the basics of Make.
-4. [Ninja](https://github.com/ninja-build/ninja).
+3. [Ninja](https://github.com/ninja-build/ninja).
 Ninja is like `make`, but has a smaller scope.
 It is supposed to be used as a backend by a building system working at a higher level.
 Since `ninja` files are not supposed to be manually written, the DSL used by `ninja` is designed for maximal speed.
+4. [bazel](https://github.com/bazelbuild/bazel), Bazel is designed to work with multiple langauges and build things at scale.
+When you have a very large codebase that consists of source code written in multiple programming langauges, to ensure the correctness of building becomes important.
+Also for very large codebase, [remote caching](https://github.com/buchgr/bazel-remote/) of binary artifacts becomes necessary.
+Bazel can do this because it uses a server-client archetecture, designed while having scalability in mind.
+Bazel is best suited for monorepo development.

 ## library collections
 [folly](https://github.com/facebook/folly).
 Folly stands for "Facebook Open-source library".
 It is actually a collection of useful libraries.